HAMOT-PL/HAMOT-PL.github.io/content/en/_index.md

 # Petrochemical Specialists for **30 Years**

 We have been on the market since 1993.
-Over these years, we have gained experience and expertise in plastic recycling (e.g., PVC, PP, PET, HDPE), its processing into consumer products, and the general distribution of petrochemical products.
+Over these years, we have gained experience and expertise in plastic recycling (e.g., PVC, PP, HDPE), its processing into consumer products, and the general distribution of petrochemical products.

 {{< /brick_title >}}